borisdev/resume/resume.md

 I changed our direction from increasing data quantity to increasing quality.

-- To gather knowledge, I organized meetings with six experts in three sister companies across the conglomerate.
+- I built relationships with five experts in three sister companies across the conglomerate.
-- At my request, the President convened a Amazon 6-pager meeting where we could teach the team what we learned and sell the new direction.
+- I included the subject-matter expert into our team.
-- The annotation expert taught us success depends on the annotators expert feedback.
+- I learned from the annotation expert that success depended on including the annotators as experts for feedback.
-- The data scientists explained the biggest issue is _"garbage in, garbage out"_.
+- I nudged the data scientists to articulate the biggest issue as _"garbage in, garbage out"_.
-- A Founder/VP of Product at a sister company taught me we must have pre-processing noise filters.
+- I connected with a Founder (VP of Product) at a sister company who gave me the pre-processing noise filter idea.
+- I asked the President to convene a Amazon 6-pager meeting to share the new knowledge.

 ### Lead Analytic Endpoint Engineer at Sight Machine, 2018-2021